INFIBIO/infibio/cell_shape_reconstruction/classification_model/README.md

 ```
 conda env create -f yolo5v-env.yaml
 ```
-This must have installed all the dendendencies needed in conda.
+This must have installed all the dependencies needed in conda.

 2. Clone yolov5:
 ```